National Netball League (New Zealand)

-The National Netball League is a New Zealand netball league.
-Since 2016 it has served as a second-level league, initially below the ANZ Championship and later below the ANZ Premiership.
+The National Netball League is a New Zealand Netball league.
+Since 2016, it has served as a second-level league, initially below the ANZ Championship and later below the ANZ Premiership.
 It is organised by Netball New Zealand.
 Between 2016 and 2020, due to sponsorship and naming rights arrangements, the NNL was known as the Beko Netball League.
-Since 2022, the league has been sponsored by Synergy Hair and, as a result, it is also known as the Synergy Hair National League.
+Since 2022, the league has been sponsored by Synergy Hair and, as a result, it is now known as the Synergy Hair National League.
 The teams in the competition are effectively the reserve teams of ANZ Premiership teams.
 Netball South won the inaugural title in 2016.
 Central Zone/Central Manawa have been the league's most successful team, winning three titles in a row between 2017 and 2019.
 A limited number of matches are broadcast live on Sky Sport (New Zealand).

 History

 Foundation

 The National Netball League was founded in 2016 by Netball New Zealand.
 Netball South won the inaugural title after defeating Central Zone 51–46 in the grand final at The Trusts Arena.
 At the 2016 New Zealand Netball Awards, Netball South winning the inaugural title was named Moment of the Year.